-If, on the other hand, you need a one-page resume quickly or a graphic template to use right now, choose GraphicRiver.
+If you need a one-page resume quickly or a graphic template to use right now, choose GraphicRiver.

 Whichever platform you select, avoid using a one page resume template that's free.
 The quality found in a premium template is a difference maker.

 Get a Head Start on Your Job Search: Download a 1-Page Resume Template Today!